-Reference Date: 15-October-2013
+Reference Date: 28-January-2014

 FOOD SECURITY SNAPSHOT

-Humanitarian assistance continues to be needed including for Malian refugees.
+Humanitarian assistance continues to be needed including for Malian refugees

 Continued assistance is still needed, especially for vulnerable people

 Moreover, the armed conflict in Northern Mali has forced thousands of Malians to cross the border into Mauritania.
-As of October 2013, more than 60 000 Malian refugees were still living in Mauritania, mostly in south-eastern Hodh Ech Chargui region.
+As of November 2013, more than 67 000 Malian refugees were still living in Mauritania, mostly in south-eastern Hodh Ech Chargui region.
 These refugees represent an additional burden to a region that was affected by a serious food and nutrition crisis in 2012.

-and improving access to nutritional recuperation centres.
-Moreover, a regional Emergency Operation (EMOP) is being implemented by WFP to assist refugees through December 2013.
+The Government has continued to implement emergency interventions to support vulnerable populations.
+Moreover, a regional Emergency Operation (EMOP) was implemented by WFP to assist refugees through December 2013.